woctezuma/steam-reviews/README.md

 247. AppID: 713260      Proportion confirmed-english-tags: 0.000        (Beyond the Sunset )
 ```

-### Final remarks
+### Discussion

 `Deep Space Waifu` and `Meltys Quest` feature respectively 20.7% and 18.6% joke reviews.
-However, they do not benefit much from joke reviews: their Wilson score is respectively 0.3% and 0.9% lower without the joke reviews.
+However, they do not benefit
+much from joke reviews: their Wilson score is respectively 0.3% and 0.9% lower without the joke reviews.

 ```
 AppID: 639790 (DEEP SPACE WAIFU)